-This course acquaints students with the fundamentals of modern statistics.
-It includes basic concepts of descriptive statistics and inferences about the mean, proportion, and variance of one population, including the binomial distribution, confidence intervals and hypothesis testing.
-Other topics in this course will focus on an introduction to probability and on bivariate data, including linear correlation and regression.
+This course will focus on the fundamentals of modern statistics.
+Topics include: basic concepts of descriptive statistics, inferences about the mean, proportion, and variance of one population, the binomial distribution, confidence intervals, and hypothesis testing.
+Other topics in this course include an introduction to probability and bivariate data, including linear correlation and regression.
 This course is an Open Educational Resource Course.
 (3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Demonstrate an understanding of the standard techniques of statistics.